thecjharries/dso-dojo-2022-12/lambdas/README.md

 ## Usage

-1. Set up the policy and role as defined in [1]
+1. Set up the policy and role as defined in [calling Lambdas from Lambdas][1]
 2. Run `make` in this directory to build all the Lambdas
 3. For each directory here, create a Lambda function with the same name as the directory
 4. Open up `runner` and create a test case with the following data: